Nishit175/MusicBot/docs/config.md

 // If you don't know how to get a bot token, please see the guide here:
 // https://github.com/jagrosh/MusicBot/wiki/Getting-a-Bot-Token

-token = BOT_TOKEN_HERE
+token =

 // This sets the owner of the bot
 // This needs to be the owner's ID (a 17-18 digit number)
 // https://github.com/jagrosh/MusicBot/wiki/Finding-Your-User-ID

-owner = 0 // OWNER ID
+owner = 1 // darksky.guils

 // This sets the prefix for the bot
 // The prefix is used to control the commands
 // If you use !!, the play command will be !!play
-// If you do not set this, the prefix will be a mention of the bot (@Botname play)
+// If you do not set this, the prefix will be a mention of the bot (@Beatbox play)

 prefix = "@mention"